PDXNode/pdxnode/talks/SubmittedTalks/BamServerlessFramework_JasonOverby.md

 BAM! is a serverless framework designed to mitigate some of the challenges faced when working with Amazon Web Services (AWS).
 It is optimized for the deployment of AWS Lambda functions integrated with Amazon API Gateway endpoints.
+BAM! was written in JavaScript and supports the Node.js runtime for AWS Lambdas.

 This presentation will discuss the landscape surrounding serverless technologies, the challenges of working with AWS, and design choices made when